-Chin Augmentation Post Instructions Newport Beach
+Chin Augmentation Post Instructions in Newport Beach and Beverly Hills

 - The incision is either located on the inside aspect of the lower lip or in the skin underneath the chin.
 For incisions located on the skin, it is usually covered with tape.
 However, if the tape falls off, then clean the suture line 4 times daily with hydrogen peroxide on a Q-tip, gently rolling the Q-tip over the suture line to remove any dried blood, then apply a thin layer of Vaseline or Bacitracin antibiotic ointment.
 It is not necessary to continue these cleanings throughout the night.
 For incisions located within the inside aspect of the lower lip, gently brush your teeth with a baby toothbrush and rinse with Peridex mouthwash 15 mL three times a day and after meals.
 Avoid excessive stretching of the lower lip.